-- The Jack Russell Terrier
+The Jack Russell Terrier

-The most extreme is the Glen of Imaal, where the chest is so deep the front legs are slightly bowed, to the Scotty where the breed standard calls for this dog's ribcage to be 'hung between the forelegs', through the Dandie and Skye to the Sealyham whose chest is placed just between the forward facing forelegs, with the remainder of the breeds being built more on top of their legs.
+    The most extreme is the Glen of Imaal, where the chest is so deep the front legs are slightly bowed.
+The Scotty is next where the breed standard calls for this dog's ribcage to be 'hung between the forelegs'.
+Then comes the Dandie and Skye to the Sealyham whose chest is placed just between the forward facing forelegs.
+The remainder of the breeds are built more on top of their legs.

     How Short Legged Terriers Dig